arkivanov/Decompose/docs/extensions/compose.md

 }
 ```

-> Warning: When using Compose in desktop platforms, make sure to always use one of the methods above, or your components might not receive lifecycle events correctly.
+> ⚠️ When using Compose in desktop platforms, make sure to always use one of the methods above, or your components might not receive lifecycle events correctly.

 ### Navigating between Composable components